arayasunshine26/hf_project/README.md

 ### Local Deployment

-First ensure Docker is locally deployed and build the image by running the command
+First ensure Docker is locally installed and build the image by running the command
 ```docker build -t hf_project:1.0 .```

 Then, build the container
 ```docker run --name hf_project -d -p 80:8000 hf_project:1.0```

 The app should route to test on http://localhost/docs

+Example of showing sample records:

+Example of searching substring:

 ### AWS Deployment